NAME AND PURPOSE

 SECTION 1 – SELECTION

-In the absence of a pastor, the deacons will accumulate the names of prospects through contacts with pastors, churches, and colleges of like faith and practice.
+In the absence of a senior pastor, the deacons will accumulate the names of prospects through contacts with pastors, churches, and colleges of like faith and practice.
 They may invite various potential pastors to come fill the pulpit and meet informally before they consider them an actual candidate, they will also gather and check references.
 Upon the majority recommendation of the Deacons, a man may be invited to candidate.
 Candidacy will involve public preaching, a public meeting with the church for questions and answers and a private interview with the Deacons.
 A 3/4 ballot vote of members shall be necessary to extend a call.
 The church may only consider one candidate at a time.

 SECTION 2 – QUALIFICATIONS